ovr/php-backend-questions/README.md

 # Internal

 ### 1. What is a "zval"?
 What is a "zend_value"?
-What is a structure union?
+What is a union for structure?

 ### 2. Explain how is it possible "casting variables"?
 Write it down an example?